andreamazzitelli/checkBin/doc/Second Delivery/Technology.md

 <img src="../../img/ultrasonicSensor.jpg" width="200">

 We use ultrasonic sensors as the main way of measuring the fill level of the bins.
 In the prototype we used only one sensor but we decided to take three measures every time with a 30 seconds timeout.
 In this way we can discard measurements taken while the bin was open.
-Using more ultrasonic would enhance the accuracy of the measures but implies a linear increase in the energy consumption of the sensors of the whole system.
+Using more ultrasonic sensors would enhance the accuracy of the measures but implies a linear increase in the energy consumption of the sensors of the whole system.